Manish-M2018/Manish-M2018/README.md

 ### About me :smiley:

-I'm an android app developer, web developer and a Cybersecurity enthusiast.
+I am currently in the 3rd year of my Undergraduate programme in 'Computer Science and Engineering' I'm an android app developer, web developer and a Cybersecurity enthusiast.

 - :trophy: Winner Smart India Hackathon 2019 software edition